luiswirth/zuccmap2024fs/pres/main.typ

   #v(1cm)

   #quote(block: true, attribution: [Terence Tao, Fields Medalist and Professor of Mathematics, UCLA])[
-    *Lean enables large-scale collaboration* by allowing mathematicians to *break down complex proofs* into smaller, verifiable components.
-This formalization process *ensures the correctness of proofs* and facilitates contributions from a broader community.
-With Lean, we are beginning to see *how AI can accelerate the formalization of mathematics*, opening up new possibilities for research.
+    Lean enables *large-scale collaboration* by *breaking down complex proofs* into smaller parts.\
+    Lean also *ensures the correctness of proofs*.\
+    With Lean we begin to see *how AI can accelerate the formalization of mathematics*, opening up new possibilities for research.
   ]

 ]